-$$C = k \sqrt{2\text{WAPE}}.$$ (6)

-Here k is constant and has been estimated at 0.68 (Lafore and Moncrieff 1989) and 0.33 (J. P. Lafore 2000, personal communication) from squall line CRM simulations in 2D and 3D, respectively.
-It is consistent with the 0.5 value found by Bryan et al. (2005) from observations of cold pools during the Bow Echo and Mesoscale Convective Vortex Experiment (BAMEX) over the U.S. Great Plains.

-3. Prognostic equation derivations

-We consider the part of a set of wakes that lies inside the grid cell Σ as displayed by Fig. 2.
+$$C = k \sqrt{2 \text{ WAPE}} \tag{6}$$ Here k is constant and has been estimated at 0.68 (Lafore and Montcrieff 1989) and 0.33 (unpublished computation by JP Lafore) from squall line CRM simulations in 2D and 3D respectively.
+It is consistent with the 0.5 value found by Bryan et al. (2005) from observations of cold pools during the Bow Echo and MCV (Mesoscale Convective Vortices) Experiments (BAMEX) over the US great plains.
+3. Prognostic equation derivations We consider the part of a set of wakes which lies inside the grid cell Σ as displayed by Fig. 2.
 The set of all wake contours within Σ will be called Γ{in} and the intersection of the grid cell contour with the wakes Γ'w .
 Thus, the boundary of the wake region inside the cell is made up of the inner contours Γ{in} and the outer contours Γ'w .

-We shall write budget equations for an atmospheric layer enclosed between the two isobaric surfaces at p and $p-\delta p$.
+We shall write budget equations for an atmospheric layer enclosed between the two isobaric surfaces at p and $p - \delta p$.
 We use the hydrostatic approximation, so the mass per unit area in the layer is assumed to be horizontally uniform.
 Explicit computations will concern the mass budget equation and the energy budget equation for the wake and the off-wake regions.
 We shall skip the computations relative to water budget equations (since they are similar to the energy ones).
-This section often uses pairs of equations [one for the (x) and one for the (w) region].
-The pairs will be numbered and each equation will be referenced by the pair number and a subscript w or x [e.g., (7_w) points to Eq.
-(7) relative to the mass budget of the (w) region].
+This section often uses pairs of equations (one for the (x) and one for the (w) region).
+The pairs will be numbered and each equation will be referenced by the pair number and a subscript 'w' or 'x' (e.g., (7_w) points to the equation (7) relative to the mass budget of the (w) region).